Spacemance · direct from the author, Sera Voss

 The exact GST/VAT line is calculated by Lemon Squeezy from your billing address at checkout, before payment.

 Sold direct from the author.
+Read on any device.

 The Starfall Accord Series

-Book 1 of a planned trilogy.
-Every book a complete romance arc with HEA.
+Book 1 of a planned trilogy, every book a complete romance arc with HEA.
 No book ends on a cliffhanger

-Each book features a different couple with a complete romance arc and HEA.
+Each book features a different couple with a complete romance arc and HEA, while the series arc (political stability between the factions) builds across all three books.

 You can read Book 1 as a standalone, but the crew of the Meridian has a way of making you want to stay.